Bayesian optimal design for ordinary differential equation models with application in biological science: Application: transport of serine across human placenta

-The designs under the squared and absolute error loss functions appear similar.
-In both cases they are superior to the proposed design.
-The initial concentrations in Table~\ref{plac_tab} lead to three distinct profiles of $u_1(t)$ (Placentas 1 and 2; 3 and 4; 5, 6 and 7).
+Table~\ref{plac_tab} gives the treatments for each design found for $n=7$.
+Figure~\ref{plac_plot} shows the observation times for the optimal designs under NSEL, NAEL and 0-1 estimation utilities, along with realizations from the solution to $u_1(t)$, for each run of each design.
+The designs under NSEL and NAEL utilities have similar treatments and observation times.
+The initial concentrations in Table~\ref{plac_tab} lead to three distinct profiles of $u_1(t)$ (labeled placentas 1 and 2; 3 and 4; 5, 6 and 7; note though that the placentas are exchangeble).
 The profile for placentas 1 and 2 has a slow steady increase in $u_1(t)$ with respect to $t$.
 Placentas 3 and 4 have a steep initial increase and subsequent decrease in $u_1(t)$ with respect to $t$.
-Finally, placentas 5 to 7 has a steep initial increase in $u_1(t)$ with respect to $t$ followed by a slow decrease.
-The optimal observation times are predominantly at the beginning of the observation window.
+Finally, placentas 5 to 7 have a steep initial increase in $u_1(t)$ with respect to $t$ followed by a slow decrease.
+The optimal observation times are predominantly at the beginning of the observation window, where $u_1(t)$ is changing most quickly.
+The designs under the 0-1 estimation utility are also similar, except a non-zero amount (35 $\mu$l) of the initial interior non-radioactive serine is applied to placenta 2.

-The initial concentrations of the optimal design under the model selection loss result in two distinct profiles of $u_1(t)$.
-For placentas 2, 3 and 5 to 7, $u_1(t)$ has a slow steady increase in $u_1(t)$ with respect to $t$.
-Placentas 1 and 4 have a steep initial increase and subsequent decrease in $u_1(t)$ with respect to $t$.
-Opposite to the other loss functions, the optimal observation times are predominantly towards the end of the observation window.
+Figure~\ref{plac_plot2} shows the designs from the 0-1 model selection utility, along with realizations of the solutions $u_1(t)$ under models $m_1$ and $m_2$.
+The treatments for the optimal design under the 0-1 utility result in two distinct profiles of $u_1(t)$.
+For placentas 1--5, $u_1(t)$ has a slow steady increase in $u_1(t)$ with respect to $t$.
+Placentas 6 and 7 have a steep initial increase and subsequent decrease in $u_1(t)$ with respect to $t$.
+Unlike the other optimal designs, the observation times are predominantly towards the end of the observation window.
+The $u_1(t)$ profiles are similar under both models, with the most substantial differences occurring in the inter-profile variability towards the middle of the time interval.
+This region is where the majority of observation times are located.

+The original design proposed by the experimenters had an unequal spacing of observation times across the entire interval $[0,600]$.
+There are more observations taken near the start of the interval, and the time points are not dissimilar to those in the optimal designs under NSEL, NAEL and 0-1 estimation.
+However, the original design has treatments that are very different from any of the optimal designs, with an almost factorial structure and some treatments with high values of $x_2$ (exterior initial concentration of non-radioactive serine).
+None of the optimal designs include treatments with high $x_2$, demonstrating how it is often difficult to predict by intuition the treatments in a Bayesian optimal design for a complicated nonlinear model.
+In addition, the designs for point estimation (under NSEL, NAEL and 0-1 estimation utilities) are quite different to the design for model selection.